Morshu8800/STM32-AHT30-HAL-Library/README.md

 > [!NOTE]
 > This library probably can work on STM32F/G/H/L0xx microcontrollers. <br>
 > This library is tested on STM32G030xx microcontroller.
+> !This library works normally when optimization flag is (-O1)!

 The example and library files are located in "source" folder.
 The datasheet file is located in "docs" folder.